xxSkyy/mercurius-exec-service-schema/readme.md

 - Loading schema from string
 - Loading schema from file with imports (IE `#import User from types/user.gql`) support
+- Loaders

 It doesn't support:

 - Federation SDL schemas (no ETA)

+Check example folder in Github repo for working example of Gateway - Service with executable schema and loader.

 ---